tomerfiliba/tomerfiliba.github.io/etc/_posts/2013-04-14-Travolta-NXT.md

 both ``cmp`` and Java code) and required two days to implement and debug.

-I would also like to note that other projects done in the component language, like the Platoon robots, have one component with a "big state machine" to manage their state; it seems that control flow in the component language can hardly be modular, which has led me to the conclusion that it's simply not the right abstraction.
+I would also like to note that other projects done in the component language, like the Platoon robots, have a single component with a "huge state machine" to manage their state; it seems that control flow in the component language can hardly be modular, which has led me to the conclusion that it's simply not the right abstraction for most projects.

 ## Issues with the Physical World ##